Staten Island Personal Injury Lawyer

 Car Accident Injuries

-Motor vehicle accidents are often due to distracted, drowsy, drunk, or drugged drivers, part failure, installer error, road hazards, and inadequate inspections.
-This category encompasses all kinds of vehicle accidents, including those involving 18-wheelers and motorcycles.
+Car accidents are often due to distracted, drowsy, drunk, or drugged drivers; part failure; installer error; road hazards; and inadequate inspections.
+This category includes all kinds of vehicle accidents, including those involving 18-wheelers and motorcycles.

 Personal Injury Conditions

 The serious injury you sustained in Staten Island may just be the beginning of a lifelong affliction or condition.
-We have medical experts ready to collaborate with your doctors to determine how extensive your damages are and how long any conditions might persist.
+We will collaborate with your doctors to determine how extensive your damages are and how long any conditions might persist.

 Your Staten Island injury lawyer has to be able to describe each injury you’ve suffered and how it’s connected with your accident in order to successfully include it in your claim.